Paul Wiggin: San Francisco 49ers

-He was named an assistant coach with the San Francisco 49ers on February 14, 1968, spending the next seven seasons with the team.
-He was defensive line coach from 1968-1973, and both defensive coordinator and defensive line coach in 1974, under head coach Dick Nolan each of those years.
+Wiggin was named an assistant coach with the San Francisco 49ers on February 14, 1968, spending the next seven seasons with the team.
+He was defensive line coach from 1968 to 1973, and both defensive coordinator and defensive line coach in 1974, under head coach Dick Nolan each of those years.
 He coached Pro Bowl defensive end Cedrick Hardman, who had 18 quarterback sacks in his first full (14-game) season (1971).

 Kansas City Chiefs

-He was hired as head coach of the Kansas City Chiefs on January 23, 1975, replacing future Hall of Fame coach Hank Stram, who led the Chiefs to an upset victory in Super Bowl IV.
+Wiggin was hired as head coach of the Kansas City Chiefs on January 23, 1975, replacing future Hall of Fame coach Hank Stram.
 After compiling an 11–24 mark in less than three seasons, Wiggin was fired following a 44–7 loss against his old team, the Browns, on October 30, 1977, that left the team 1–6.

 New Orleans Saints

-After Dick Nolan was named as head coach of the New Orleans Saints in 1978, he once again hired Wiggin as the team's defensive coordinator, where he spent two years.
+After Dick Nolan was named as head coach of the New Orleans Saints in 1978, he once again hired Wiggin, as the team's defensive coordinator where he spent two years.
 Minnesota Viking coach Bud Grant had also offered Wiggin an assistant's position, but Wiggin chose Nolan with whom he was so familiar.

 Stanford Cardinal

 Wiggin then was hired as head coach at his alma mater, Stanford, on February 1, 1980.
 Despite the presence of future Hall of Fame quarterback John Elway on the team during his first three years, Wiggin was unable to lead Stanford to a bowl game during his tenure and was dismissed following the 1983 season with a 16–28 record over four years.
-Wiggin's efforts to reach a bowl game had come agonizingly close in 1982, when his team fell victim to what simply became known as The Play on November 20.
-In an incredible finish against the University of California, the school's arch-rival, Cal lateraled five times in the closing seconds to score the winning touchdown.
+Wiggin's efforts to reach a bowl game had come agonizingly close in 1982, when his team fell victim to what simply became known as "The Play" on November 20.
+In an incredible finish against California, the school's arch-rival lateraled five times in the closing seconds to score the winning touchdown.